18F/content-guide/_pages/our-approach/giving-and-receiving-feedback.md

 * What doesn’t feel right
 * What doesn’t make sense
-* What isn’t working—and what is!
+* What isn’t working — and what is!
 * What you want to know more or less about, and why
 * What questions you have
 * What doesn’t reflect your own experience